project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/4-how-to-create-profitable-agroforestry-systems-with-propagate-ventures.md

 ---
-title: #4 How to create profitable agroforestry systems with Propagate Ventures
+title: 4 How To Create Profitable Agroforestry Systems With Propagate Ventures
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2020-08-30)